rohish-zade/SQL/sql_tips_and_tricks/How _many_records_will_be_return_by_each _join.md

 ### LEFT JOIN
 - Returns all rows from Table A and matching rows from Table B.
-- If there is no match in Table B, NULL is returned for Table B columns.
+- If there is no match in Table A, `NULL` is returned for Table A columns.
+- `NULL` values in Table A are included because they are part of Table A.
 - ```sql
   select *
   from A